-You will be terminated from participation in the HCFSA Program if you cease employment with the City of New York.
+You will be terminated from participation in the HCFSA Program if you cease employment with the City of New York or go on an unpaid leave of absence.

-You cannot decrease or discontinue your HCFSA Program contribution for any other reason.
+You cannot decrease or discontinue your HCFSA Program contribution for any good reason.